 Factors under your control that may have led to a rejection often involve mistakes made during or after the interview.
 An interview has to go perfectly in order to get you a job offer.
 Reflect back on your interview and check if it went well in the eyes of the employer.
 At the interview did you give the impression of being an average person with everyday qualifications?
 If so, this is a weak link that you have the power to strengthen in the future.

 Remember that you need to really stand out during an interview if you want to be hired.
 Start the application process by avoiding a general resume or cover letter.
-Make both more personalised by including all the skills and experiences that will be relevant for the position you’re targeting.
+Make both more personalised by including all the skills and experiences that will be relevant to the position you’re targeting.
 Having insufficient skills and experience can be another reason for not getting the job.
 In this case, try to find out what skills you’re missing.
 Use this information to take any steps necessary to obtain those missing skills.

 A word of caution: too many skills and excessive experience may be a reason for not getting the job as well.
 Employers may eliminate you if they think you’d be a high-maintenance employee or if you seem to be too perfect to be entirely authentic.